Siraj Srity Songsod

-Siraj Srity Songsod (সিরাজ স্মৃতি সংসদ) is a Bangladeshi women's professional football club from Rajshahi.
+Siraj Srity Songsod (সিরাজ স্মৃতি সংসদ, /bn/) is a Bangladeshi women's professional football club from Rajshahi.
 They participate in the Bangladesh Women's Football League, the women's premier football league in Bangladesh.

 History

 The Siraj Srity Songsod was founded in 1999.
 Bangladesh Football Federation (BFF) gave the club permission to participate in the 2021–22 Bangladesh Women's Football League.
 The club has played their debut game against Jamalpur Kacharipara Akadas on 17 November and won by 4–0.